PillowD/autohotkey/README.md

 # autohotkey
 Autohotkey .ahk v2 simple code examples

-1    simple code examples that work the first time
+1)    simple code examples that work the first time

-2    no library includes (nothing wrong with them, but all the code is now right in front of you)
+2)    no library includes (nothing wrong with them, but all the code is now right in front of you)

-3    read the comments
+3)    read the comments

-4    be brief
+4)    be brief

 v2_A_Cursor ;   Report cursor type when you click the mouse working code

+v2_ByRef_and_Deref.ahk  ;    Referencing and Dereferencing a variable working coce

 v2_Command_line_parameter ;   use Win-R or a cmd window to pass command line params to the script working code

-v2_continuation lines working code ; how to make multiple line variables working code
+v2_Continuation lines working code ; how to make multiple line variables working code

 V2_Chrome_winmove ;   demo of winmaximise, winminimize, winmove and winrestore on a chrome window working code